drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

  - Is there play in the toolhead?
 Check preload screws and adjust
  - Is there wiggle room in the bushings or pins of the backplate?
  - Are there any cracks in the shuttle, especially near the top bushings.
 Again really don't use eSun ABS+, layer adhesion is horrible.
+ - Are the bushings still securely glued in place?

-Any of these things will cause probe accuracy and potential docking issues.
+Any of these things will cause probe accuracy, z-offset inaccuracies and potential docking issues.

 ### 6. Top hat